 The belt gripping the pulleys affects blade speed.
 A fast blade speed is required to create suction under the deck to lift the grass and give it a nice even cut.

-2. Belt Came Off the Pulleys on a Gravely Mower Deck
+2. Belt Came Off the Pulleys

 If the belt has fallen off the pulleys, it will no longer turn them to move the mower blades.
 In addition to a worn belt, look for a stretched belt, bad pulley, worn tensioner arm, or missing spring.